hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/edge/extentions/__init__.md

 *   **Functions**: There are no functions defined in this file.

 *   **Variables**:
-    *   `MODE = 'dev'`: A string variable likely used to indicate the current mode (e.g., development mode, production mode).
+    *   ``: A string variable likely used to indicate the current mode (e.g., development mode, production mode).
 A very basic variable, but important for potential different implementation/configurations within the extension.

 *   **Potential Errors/Improvements**:
     *   The file contains a lot of empty docstrings.
 This might be a placeholder or intentional, to support the extension's future structure.